 Baja was, in one word… perfecto!
-After our trip up the coast to Santa Cruz and San Francisco, we made the 525 mile trek back down to Baja, Mexico for 10 days.
-We scored super fun surf, ate dangerously delicious tortas and tacos, and did some exploring in Baja’s locally world famous wine country, Valle Guadalupe.
+After our trip up the coast to Santa Cruz and San Francisco, we made the 525-mile trek back down to Baja, Mexico for 10 days.
+We scored super fun surf, ate dangerously delicious tortas and tacos, and did some exploring in Baja’s locally world famous wine country, Guadalupe Valley, AKA Valle Guadalupe.

-The days were very chill to say the least.
+Our days surfing Mexico were very chill, to say the least.
 Most morning’s we’d leisurely wake up and sip on coffee while we checked the surf.
 The tides were very high and weren’t cooperating so we’d just take our time with breakfast while we waited for it to drop a bit.
-The wind would typically pick up by 10am, but Teresa’s handled it well, so we still managed to get in our fair share of windy but fun surf sessions.
+The wind would typically pick up by 10 am, but Teresa’s handled it well, so we still managed to get in our fair share of windy but fun surf sessions.

 Matter of fact, Tara got a wave at Teresa’s that she claimed was one of the best, if not, the best wave of her life!
 She was totally stoked, I freaking love it.
 Needless to say, she’s quickly warming up to her new FCD Huevo Ranchero surfboard.
 I’m so proud of my little ripper, she’s always getting out of her comfort zone and charging the big surf :).

 On a few afternoons, we headed a mile up the coast to a cool little resort called Las Rocas for some serious poolside lounging.
 They have a super nice pool and jacuzzi overlooking the rocky coastline with incredible views.

 Las Rocas is located directly under the giant Jesus on the hill and is a great place to stay if you want to check out the area.
 I think their rooms run about $70-90 a night most of the time.
 Or, if you’re staying somewhere else and want to hang at their pool, you can just let the guard know that you’re there to eat and drink at the bar.